Non Toxic Shot Regulations - FAQ

 Because non-toxic shot has been mandatory in North America and Europe for a long time, the world’s major ammunition manufacturers have catered for the consumer demand for non-toxic shot in commonly-used shotgun gauges.
 British and United States companies in particular make and sell bismuth and steel shotgun shells in 16, 20 and 28 gauges.

 The new requirements for non-toxic shot being phased in over four years, began in 2018.
-They are continuing in the 2019 season beginning Saturday, May 4.
-Hunters are encouraged not to use lead shot in shotguns with a bore smaller than 12 gauge (including 16, 20, 28 gauge, and muzzle loaders) within 200 metres of all waterways and wetlands.
-This remains voluntary for smaller-gauge users this season but it becomes mandatory (lead shot prohibited) for the 2020 season across all Department of Conservation and Fish & Game-administered lands.
-I 2021, it will become mandatory across all lands – public and private.
-Read on for the environmental reasons behind the phase out of lead
+From Saturday, May 1 2021, hunters cannot to use lead shot in any shotguns other than.410 gauge within 200 metres of all waterways and wetlands.
+This includes all Department of Conservation and Fish & Game-administered lands as well as any public or private land.

 In many parts of the world, hunters are not allowed to use lead shot for wildfowl hunting because it has been shown to poison ducks which accidentally eat it as grit.
 Lead is a toxic substance, so much so that there is no level of exposure which is considered safe.
 It is not only waterfowl which are affected.
 Humans too can be poisoned and over the years, lead has been removed from widely used products like paint and petrol to protect human health.